TXP07/Sperm-Segmentation-Project/README.md

-You can add data to it yourself, and the resolution of the image specification is 720*540.
-Or you can directly use the sample data we provide.<br>
+We provide several samples for test.
+The resolution of the image specification is 720*540. .<br>
-Example of how images and masks looked like in my dataset:<br>

 ## Getting Started<br>
 Follow these steps to set up and start working with the project:<br>

-1. **Environment Setup**: Create a virtual environment and install the required dependencies.Steps omitted here.<br>
+1. **Environment Setup**: Create a virtual environment and install the required dependencies.
+Steps omitted here.<br>
 2. **SAM model Setup**:The code requires SAM model and its weight file.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
-Installing both PyTorch and TorchVision with CUDA support is strongly recommended.And download the SAM model and the weight file from this place.After you download and unpack it:<br>
+Installing both PyTorch and TorchVision with CUDA support is strongly recommended.
+Download the SAM model and the weight file from this place.
+After you download and unpack it:<br>

 Install Segment Anything: